scottfr/SystemsBook/Environment/environment.md

 ### Time Units and Time Step Selection ###

 The \u{Time Units} and \u{Time Step} selected for a model should be consistent with the time frame and level of detail of the model.
 You probably wouldn't develop a model about filling a bathtub with water and use \u{Time Units} of months.
 Minutes are probably more appropriate for this model.
 The \u{Time Step} is then selected to ensure none of the relevant transitions associated with the dynamic nature of the model are missed.
-A \u{Time Step} of .25, meaning 15 seconds, is probably sufficiently small to ensure there are no transitions missed.
+A \u{Time Step} of .25, meaning 15 seconds for a model with \u{Time Units} in minutes, is probably sufficiently small to ensure there are no transitions missed.

 Trial is actually the most appropriate approach to determine if you have an appropriate value for \u{Time Step}.
 If you think .5 is appropriate then run the model with 1, .5, and .25 and if the results for 1 and .25 don't differ from .5 then you're probably OK.
 If .25 produced a different result then compare the .25 result with the .125 result.
-Once you get two runs where the values don't change then use the larger one.
+Once you get two runs where the values don't change then use the larger value.

+~ Exercise

 Given this guidance how would you interpret the results you experienced in the previous exercise?

+~ Answer

+You haven't been given enough information about what's being modeled to determine what might be the appropriate \u{Time Units} or \u{Time Step}.

 ### References ###